stashed/docs/docs/guides/latest/platforms/aks.md

 azure-repo   true        8 B   1                2s                       1m10s
 ```

-Now, if we navigate to the Azure blob container, we will see backed up data has been stored in `<storage account name>/source/data` directory as specified by `spec.backend.azure.prefix` field of `Repository` crd.
+Now, if we navigate to the Azure blob container, we are going to see backed up data has been stored in `<storage account name>/source/data` directory as specified by `spec.backend.azure.prefix` field of `Repository` crd.

 <figure align="center">
   <img alt="Backup data in GCS Bucket" src="/docs/images/guides/latest/platforms/aks.png">
   <figcaption align="center">Fig: Backup data in Azure Blob Container</figcaption>
 </figure>

->**Note:** Stash keeps all the backed up data encrypted.
+> **Note:** Stash keeps all the backed up data encrypted.
 So, data in the backend will not make any sense until they are decrypted.

-## Restore the Backed Up Data
+## Restore the Backed up Data

 This section will show you how to restore the backed up data from [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) we have taken in the earlier section.